jayant0502/Task-Manager/README.md

     Create a .env file in the root directory of the backend.
 Define the following environment variables:

-        -PORT: Port number for the server to listen on.
+        PORT: Port number for the server to listen on.
-        -MONGODB_URI: URI for connecting to the MongoDB database.
+        MONGODB_URI: URI for connecting to the MongoDB database.
-        -JWT_SECRET: Secret key for JWT token generation.
+        JWT_SECRET: Secret key for JWT token generation.
-        -DB_NAME: Name of Database
+        DB_NAME: Name of Database

     Example .env file: